-The ARCC is responsible for taking decisions and for providing guidance, advice and making recommendations to the Board on:
+The ARCC is responsible for taking decisions and for providing guidance and advice and making recommendations to the Board on:

-- The Bank's principal risk categories with a view to re-enforcing a culture that encourages both good stewardship of risk and of regulatory awareness; - Risk levels in consideration of the Bank's overall risk appetite, market conditions and business strategy; - Consideration at each meeting of an 'Enterprise Risk Assessment', which identifies, monitors and reports to the Board on key franchise risks which, if they materialised, could have a detrimental impact on the Bank's 'business as usual' operations; - The Bank's required submissions under the Internal Capital Adequacy Assessment Process ("ICAAP"), Individual Liquidity Adequacy Assessment Process ("ILAAP"), Recovery Plan and Resolution regimes; - Assessment of the adequacy of stress testing, risk policy and regulatory developments; - Assessment of the Bank's internal control systems and processes via feedback from the Bank's outsourced internal audit function; - Periodic reviews of the qualifications, performance and role of the Bank's outsourced internal audit function; - The qualifications, performance and role of the Bank's external auditor; - Consideration of matters regarding the finances of the Bank including providing guidance and recommendations to the Board on all matters affecting the accuracy and appropriateness of the Bank's financial statements; and - Reporting from Compliance, in order to promote a culture of regulatory awareness and good conduct.
+- the Bank's principal risk categories with a view to reinforcing a culture that encourages both good stewardship of risk and of regulatory awareness; - risk levels in consideration of the Bank's overall risk appetite, market conditions and business strategy; - consideration at each meeting of an 'Enterprise Risk Assessment', which identifies, monitors and reports to the Board on key franchise risks which, if they materialised, could have a detrimental impact on the Bank's 'business as usual' operations; - the Bank's required submissions under the Internal Capital Adequacy Assessment Process ("ICAAP"), Individual Liquidity Adequacy Assessment Process ("ILAAP"), Recovery Plan and Resolution regimes; - an assessment of the adequacy of stress testing, risk policy and regulatory developments; - an assessment of the Bank's internal control systems and processes via feedback from the Bank's outsourced internal audit function; - periodic reviews of the qualifications, performance and role of the Bank's outsourced internal audit function; - the qualifications, performance and role of the Bank's external auditor; - consideration of matters regarding the finances of the Bank including providing guidance and recommendations to the Board on all matters affecting the accuracy and appropriateness of the Bank's financial statements; and - reporting from Compliance, in order to promote a culture of regulatory awareness and good conduct.
 It ensures that all regulatory risks are properly monitored, managed and reported.